Tom-Hirschberger/MMM-GPIO-Notifications/README.md

         }
     },
 ```

+There are two buttons configured in this example.
+As of version 0.0.8 of the module it is possible to send specific notifications for both states of the the pin.
+Instead of specifying `gpio_state` and `notifications` the two arrays `notifications_low` and `notifications_high` are used.
+In the example above both gpio pins cause notifications being send if high state is triggered.

 | Option        | Description                                                                                                                                               | Type    | Default |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | ------- |